About

 Brooklyn-based artist Summer Wheat’s Foragers is a monumental work of art spanning four stories and 3,720 square feet in Mint Museum Uptown’s Robert Haywood Morrison Atrium.
 A myriad of vibrant panels that give the illusion of stained glass fill the atrium’s 96 windows and weave a story of women who labor to build the communities that form the spine of modern society.

-Foragers is part of a larger exhibition, In Vivid Color, opening Oct.
-16, 2020, that brings together contemporary artists Summer Wheat, Gisela Colon, Spencer Finch, and Jennifer Steinkamp who create works celebrating the power of color.
-Their work is juxtaposed with a selection of paintings and works on paper, drawn primarily from The Mint Museum’s permanent collection, which showcase artists’ more traditional exploration of color.
+Foragers was part of a larger exhibition, In Vivid Color, that opened October 16, 2020.
+The exhibition brought together contemporary artists Summer Wheat, Gisela Colon, Spencer Finch, and Jennifer Steinkamp who each create works celebrating the power of color.

-While standard admission rates apply to the museum’s Level 3 and Level 4 galleries, access to Mint Museum Uptown’s atrium and the Foragers installation is free.
+Access to Mint Museum Uptown’s Heywood Atrium and the Foragers installation is free.

 Related Events